jundalisay/superb/content/en/research/socrates/parmenides/chapter-8.md

 In this way, the age gap between the One as the Whole, and the One as the Others, will be less*.

-> *In Hinduism and Buddhism, this is implemented by reducing or eliminating time from one's timeline instead of adding it.
+> *Superphysics Note: In Hinduism and Buddhism, this is implemented by reducing or eliminating time from one's timeline instead of adding it.
 The mind is trained to negate time, by going into deep meditation which reduces perception and experience.
 This brings the mind gradually closer to the The Whole as the Brahma.
 Parmenides adds time to timelines to unite the Self with the Whole because he takes the viewpoint of the The Whole

 The One, as the Whole, which was previously growing older from the perspective of the Others, is now becoming younger relative to those Others due to a change in perspective.
 This means that the Others will become older relative to the One, as the Whole.